-In performing step one of the goodwill impairment tests, we calculate the estimated fair value of the reporting unit in which the goodwill is recorded using the discounted cash flows and market multiple methods.
+We elected to only perform the quantitative goodwill impairment tests for the 2017 annual test.
+In performing the quantitative goodwill impairment tests, we calculate the estimated fair value of the reporting unit in which the goodwill is recorded using the discounted cash flows and market multiple methods.
 Judgments inherent in these methods include the determination of appropriate discount rates, the amount and timing of expected future cash flows and growth rates, and appropriate benchmark companies.
-The cash flows used in our 2016 discounted cash flow model were based on five-year financial forecasts, which in turn were based on the 2017-2019 operating plan developed internally by management adjusted for market participant-based assumptions.
+The cash flows used in our 2017 discounted cash flow model were based on five-year financial forecasts, which in turn were based on the 2018-2020 operating plan developed internally by management adjusted for market participant-based assumptions.
 Our discount rate assumptions are based on an assessment of the equity cost of capital and appropriate capital structure for our reporting units.
-In assessing the reasonableness of our determined fair values of our reporting units, we evaluate the reasonableness of our current market capitalization.
+In assessing the reasonableness of our determined fair values of our reporting units, we evaluate the reasonableness of our results against our current market capitalization.

 The estimated fair value is compared to the net book value of the reporting unit, including goodwill.
-If the net book value of a reporting unit exceeds its fair value, we measure and record the amount of the impairment loss by comparing the implied fair value of the reporting unit's goodwill with the carrying amount of that goodwill.
+If the fair value of the reporting unit exceeds its net book value, goodwill of the reporting unit is considered not impaired.
+If the fair value of the reporting unit is less than its net book value, goodwill is impaired and the excess of the reporting unit's net book value over the fair value is recognized as an impairment loss.

-The results of our annual goodwill impairment tests, performed in accordance with ASC Topic 350, Intangibles - Goodwill and Other, indicated that the estimated fair values of our reporting units exceeded their net book values (i.e., cushion) by at least 50% for the reporting units with goodwill.
+The results of our annual goodwill impairment tests, performed in accordance with Accounting Standards Codification ("ASC") Topic 350, Intangibles - Goodwill and Other, indicated that the estimated fair values of our reporting units exceeded their net book values (i.e., cushion) by at least 20% for the reporting units with goodwill.
 Out of the five reporting units with goodwill, the Kenny Large Project Construction business is the most susceptible to fluctuations in results depending on awarded work given the large size and limited frequency of awards.
 While we believe the current cushion for the reporting unit is adequate to absorb these fluctuations, a material decline in job win rates could have a material impact to this reporting unit's estimated fair value.